ATOS-VIRTUAL-CARE/vcs-realtime-sdk-web-demo/README.md

 A live demo is hosted at <https://sdk-demo.virtualcareservices.net/>.

-> At this time only two participants can join a room - multi-party calls coming soon.
+> At this time only four participants can join a room

 ## Running the code on your environment